 If you can take someone with mechanical knowledge along when you view the car, you'll cover off both safety and the mechanical soundness of the vehicle.

 5. Roadworthiness and registration

-When you purchase at private sale, the seller should provide you with a roadworthiness certificate in most states.
-It's not required in every State, so make sure that you know what to expect in the state where you make the purchase.
+When you purchase at a private sale, the seller should provide you with a roadworthiness certificate in most states.
+It's not required in every state, so make sure that you know what to expect in the state where you make the purchase.

 You'll also need to sign a transfer of registration, and then lodge your part of the transfer at the Motor Vehicle Registration office w, and pay the stamp duty on the purchase.

 If you're considering buying second hand rather than brand new, and you'll need finance to complete the deal, talk to your car finance broker about your options.